SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 [![image](/Images/wordpress/2012/07/image_thumb20.png "image")](/Images/wordpress/2012/07/image20.png)

-Fairly basic game with your little Trooper at the bottom furiously shooting up at the Condors before they crash in to you.&nbsp; On with the show.
+Fairly basic game with your little Trooper at the bottom furiously shooting up at the Condors before they crash in to you.
+On with the show.

 As noted in the previous post, code for this section can be found [here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/44143 "Lesson 4 Supporting content") along with the original DigiPen webcast.